GuillaumeIsabelleX/metazot/README.md

 = 4.2.4 =

 * Fixed sidebar widget error and display issue.
-* Added more information to and sorting of citations listed in the Zotpress Reference widget.
+* Added more information to and sorting of citations listed in the Metazot Reference widget.

 = 4.2.3 =